 Let’s face it, going to Disney World is the biggest splurge there is!
-The cost to go is simply getting out of control and if you are like us, just a chance to go is the best ever!
+The cost to go is simply getting out of control and if you are like us, just a chance to be in Disney is the best splurge ever!

 7 Best Disney World Splurges!

 1. Do a Character Dining Experience

 You came to Disney World because you and your kids want to see Mickey….or Pluto…..or Ariel……. or Belle……. or Cinderella……You get the idea.
 Depending on who you want to see, many times you can do this while eating.

 The beauty of doing a character meal at Disney World is you are consolidating your time wisely.